Argophyllum curtum

-Argophyllum curtum is a plant in the Argophyllaceae family endemic to a small part of north eastern Queensland.
-It was described and named in 2018.
+Argophyllum curtum is a species of plant in the Argophyllaceae family that is endemic to a small part of north eastern Queensland, Australia.
+It was described and named in 2018 and has the conservation status of least-concern.

 Description

 Argophyllum curtum is an evergreen shrub growing up to 5 m tall.
 The new growth is rusty-brown in colour due to a dense covering of brown hairs.
 The leaves are dark green and hairless above and silvery below, and they measure up to 17 cm long by 7 cm wide.
-They are arranged alternately on petioles measuring from 1.3 to 2.8 cm long.
-They each have 6 to 9 lateral veins on either side of the midrib.
-The leaf margins (edges) are finely toothed with between 23 and 38 teeth on either edge, the largest of which are just 1 mm long.
+They are arranged alternately on the branches, attached by a petiole measuring up to 2.8 cm long.
+They have six to nine lateral veins on either side of the midrib.
+The leaf margins (edges) are finely toothed with between 23 and 38 teeth on each edge, the largest of which are just 1 mm long.

 The inflorescences are produced from the leaf axils, may be up to 9 cm long and are densely covered in hairs.
 Flowers are white with 5 petals, measuring about 1 cm across.

 The fruit is a capsule up to 3.5 mm long and 5.5 mm diameter.